WingsOfDawn16/GLL-Great-Leg-Lock/README.md

 If you're going to install our product please place our logo close to it.

 GLL is a hands-free, foot-operated lock.
 It is a simple kit, easily installed, no skill required.
 It fits on almost every public toilet door.
+GLL was created by FIRST LEGO League team 2051 Electric Eagles from the Ma'ayan Shachar regional school in Emek Hefer, Israel.

 These are the parts which need to be manufactured:
  - cubes (3) 3D printed (PLA). filename: PLA cube.stl